vegaprotocol/specs/protocol/0000-002KeyManagement.md

 3) Now they have n-t signatures and at this point they can withdraw all Ethereum assets controlled by the MultiSig contract.

 Hence, a resonably frequent key update would constitute good practice.
-Adding and removing an ethereum key from the MultiSig contract incurs gas costs to all the validators, not just the one switching the key.(*)

 The local management of the ETH key is done using CLEF.
 Details of this are specified elsewhere.